cmayron/Legal-Calculus/README.md

 ## Cost & Usage Considerations

-LCES is an open‑access procedural‑literacy framework.
+LCES Legal Calculus Educational System is an open‑access procedural‑literacy framework.
 The system itself is free, but the AI platforms used to operate it may have their own costs, limits, or usage models.
 LCES does not control or modify the pricing of any external AI service.

 ### Architect (Copilot)
-The Architect role runs on Microsoft Copilot.
+The Architect role runs on Microsoft Copilot Pro.
 Copilot may use a credit‑based or usage‑based model for advanced reasoning features.
 Architect tasks typically involve:
 - long‑context analysis